 If your website does not have authority, the last thing you want to do is only target search terms that your more authoritative competitors can beat you out of every time.
 You won’t rank, you won’t get traffic, and you’ll just give up in the end.
 Play the game smart.

 Example: A small mortgage company in Norfolk, VA would crazy to target the search term ‘mortgage loans‘.
-There are over 400,ooo webpages competing for that term.
+There are over 400,000 webpages competing for that term.
 Why waste the time and energy?
-There are Companies like Bankrate.com and QuickenLoans.com will beat them every time.
+There are companies like Bankrate.com and QuickenLoans.com that will beat them every time.

 That’s an opportunity that is GUARANTEED to be an easy win.

 It’s always a great idea to find ‘easy wins’.
 Look for keywords that have very little competition and optimize pages for all of those opportunities.
 Never stop.
 Even if the search term only gets 50 searches/month, it’s still super valuable over time.
 See this video for tips on finding easy wins.

 Side Note: Don’t waste time posting content that is not designed to convert sales.
 I’ve seen too many people write blogs that, may get some traffic, but it’s the wrong kind, and never results in leads.

 Let’s look at the math.